 Climbing Mt Fuji

-The ascension of Mount Fuji is a hike on the sides of Fuji-san up to its summit located 3,776 meters above sea level.
-Several hiking trails are open 24/24, but only during summer time.
+The ascension of Mount Fuji consists of climbing routes on the sides of Fuji-san up to its summit located 3,776 meters above sea level.
+Its 4 hiking trails are open 24/24, but only during summer time and require advance preparation and reservations.
 This unique and typically Japanese experience is very popular, its highlight being the viewing of the sun rising or setting from the top of the mountain.

 He who climbs Mount FujiĀ š» once is a wise man, He who does it twice is a fool.